WebberZone/contextual-related-posts/readme.txt

 * Enhancements:
 	* No longer use `get_the_title`.
 You can use `crp_title` and/or `crp_thumb_title` filters to edit the post title and the alt/title attributes of the thumbnail respectively
+	* Selecting Rounded thumbnails under Styles tab will allow your thumbnail setting to either be "inline before text" or "only thumbnails, no text"

 = 2.6.3 =